• Skip to primary navigation

 • Add the beef and saute for about one minute on the first side, then turn over the beef and saute on the other side for about one minute.

-• Remove the beef from the pan and place on a plate and cover to keep warm.
+• Remove the beef from the pan, place it on a plate, and cover it loosely with aluminum foil to keep it warm.

 • Remove the pan from the heat and add the Jack Daniels.